jazzschmidt/git-profile/reference.md

 ## Edit a Profile
-The `edit` subcommand opens an editor to directly edit a profile configuration.
+The `edit` subcommand opens an editor to directly edit a profile configuration, e.g. with a custom SSH- or GPG-Key.
 If the git config `core.editor` is set, that editor is used, otherwise the `EDITOR` variable can define a program or, lastly, an editor such as `nano` or `vim` will be used.